David-Sod/forestry_poc_david/content/hi.md

 ![](/img/forest.jpg)

-This page was created completly from scratch
+This page was created completely from scratch